rudiantoni/advanced-apis/api-java-bavaria-munich/docs/CREATION.md

 ### `application.yml`

-Spring configuration file; created empty - ports and properties can be added later.
+Spring configuration file; created empty in the bootstrap record - ports and properties are added in the **scaffold phase**.
+The **platform configuration sub-phase** later replaces the single committed `application.yml` with profile-based configuration (`application-local.yml`, gitignored, and `application-cloud.yml`).

 ### `ApiJavaBavariaMunichApplicationTests.java`